-Non-reactive anions like nitrate, sulphate ions have lesser standard reduction potential than hydroxide ions.
+Non-reactive anions like nitrate and sulphate ions have a lesser standard reduction potential than hydroxide ions.
 Sulphate oxidation to peroxy-sulphate has a reduction potential of +2.1V.

 Electrolysis of Water Using Electro Catalysts

-Electro-catalysts are substances that accelerate electrochemical reactions without being consumed in the reaction like a catalyst in chemical reactions.
+Electro-catalysts are substances that accelerate electrochemical reactions without being consumed in the reaction, like a catalyst in chemical reactions.
 Catalysts take the reaction through a different path of lower activation energy.
-High surface area, larger activation centres are the ability of the catalyst in increasing the reactivity.
+High surface area and larger activation centres are the ability of the catalyst to increase reactivity.

-i) Increasing the surface area with nanoparticles or alloying with catalytic d-block elements and changing the electronic state coated with other catalytic substance to enhance the electrolysis.
+i) Increasing the surface area with nanoparticles or alloying with catalytic d-block elements and changing the electronic state coated with other catalytic substances to enhance the electrolysis.

 The electrolytic cell used for the electrolysis of water is the electrolyzer.
-Depending on the transporter of the electrolyte, electrolyzer can be divided into three types;
+Depending on the transporter of the electrolyte, electrolyzers can be divided into three types:

 Polymer Electrolyte Membrane (PEM) Electrolyzer